ugkid/ugkid.github.io/README.md

 Q2.
 All devices on the internet have unique addresses which are an organised series of numbers.
 Just like when you mail a physical letter to somebody overseas, you need write their mailing address properly so it can get delivered.
 Devices on the internet have a similar addressing system called an IP address.
 The Domain Name System (DNS) associates names like www.google.com with their addresses.
 A computer can look up domain names and their IP addresses so that you can connect to the desired place on the internet.
 A webrowser is like a window that lets you view content from another place on the internet.

 Q3.
 The internet has provided free education to many 3rd world countries in the world.
-The mass production of cheaper laptops for e.g. have allowed young children to learn knowledge.
+The mass production of cheaper laptops for e.g. have allowed young children in remote and impoverished areas to learn knowledge.

-Details of planning process including,
-Project plan & timeline
-Screenshots of Trello board(s)
-Short Answer Q&A - Include short answers to the following questions, Describe key events in the development of the internet from the 1980s to today (max.
-150 words) Define and describes the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers (max.
-150 words)
-Reflect on one aspect of the development of internet technologies and how it has contributed to the world today (max.
-150 words)